Debalent/RelayPoint/README.md

 ## Technology Stack

-- **Frontend (Device):** Dedicated iPad app (iOS — Swift/SwiftUI) for frontline staff and shared devices.
-This repo continues to maintain a web admin UI, but the primary user interface for operations will be an iOS app deployed to managed iPads.
+- **Frontend:** Cross-platform support
+  - Web app (React/TypeScript) for desktop and mobile browsers
+  - Native iOS app (Swift/SwiftUI) for iPhone and iPad
+  - Native Android app (Kotlin/Jetpack Compose) for phones and tablets
+  - Progressive Web App (PWA) capabilities for offline access
 - **Backend:** FastAPI (Python 3.11)
 - **Database:** PostgreSQL 15, Redis 7
 - **Infrastructure:** Kubernetes, Docker, Prometheus, Grafana

-Note: The product is intentionally focused on an iOS-only frontline experience (company‑owned iPads) to simplify device management, security, and staff adoption.
+### Optional Managed Hardware

-RelayPoint can provide iPads preloaded and configured to run only the RelayPoint app (Single App Mode) for pilot programs and as part of our licensing/managed-service options.
-During the pilot period we supply, image, and enroll devices into an MDM so customers do not need to source hardware, cases, or docks.
-After a successful pilot, hardware provisioning can remain included in the licensing package or be migrated to the customer's Apple Business Manager and MDM if preferred.
+RelayPoint offers **optional managed hardware** for organizations that prefer a turnkey solution.
+We can provide iPads preloaded and configured to run only the RelayPoint app (Single App Mode via MDM) for pilot programs and as part of licensing packages.
+During pilots, we supply, image, and enroll devices so customers don't need to source hardware, cases, or docks.

-Web-based admin and integrations remain cross-platform as needed.
+This managed hardware option is ideal for:
+- Organizations without existing device fleets
+- High-security or compliance-focused environments
+- Businesses preferring simplified device management and support

+After a successful pilot, hardware provisioning can remain included in the licensing package or be migrated to the customer's Apple Business Manager and MDM. **Customers who prefer to use their own devices (BYOD) or existing device fleets can deploy RelayPoint on any supported platform.**

 ## User Instruction Manual